- The best pets for seniors are ones that are fun, yet low-maintenance.

 Although dogs, cats, and birds are common pets (and rightfully so, since they make great companions for people of all ages), there are many other animal species that enjoy relationships with humans as well.
+Exotic animals can make the best pets for seniors who want something new.
 Below are a few other animal species that can make suitable pets for older adults if you are allergic or cannot maintain the breeds listed above.

 Lifespan: 8 – 12 years